 The overall contextual figures given in this report relate to the economically active population, and do not take account of the occupational profile of the NICS.
 They therefore give only a broad general comparison and cannot be used to conclude that there is under- or over-representation of any equality group.
 Accordingly, more detailed analysis is required in order to make such an assessment.
 For example, Census data on people in employment show that women constituted 18% of science and technology professionals, but 65% of teaching and research professionals.
 Comparisons need to be at the level of specific occupations.
 For community background, such analysis is undertaken for "Article 55" reviews.
-The most recent review can be accessed at https://www.finance-ni.gov.uk/publications/article-55-reviews.
+The most recent review can be accessed at Article 55 Reviews (Opens in a new window).